bdevz/upwork-automation/browser-automation/README.md

 ## License

-This module is part of the Upwork Automation System and follows the same licensing terms.
+This module is part of the Ardan Automation System and follows the same licensing terms.